Chia Seeds During Pregnancy: Safety, Health Benefits And Side Effects

 There are a few risks associated with chia seed consumption when you are pregnant.

-1. Leads to gas formation
+1. Gas formation

 Image: Shutterstock

-2. Causes thinning of blood
+2. Thinning of blood

 The omega-3 fatty acids can be beneficial but can also pose risks to the body if taken in larger than the recommended amount.
 You should consult your doctor before taking it if you have bleeding disorders or if you are taking blood thinning medications (10).